4.9 from 20 users

 Dr (TCM) Attilio D'Alberto BM (Beijing), BSc (Hons) TCM, MBAcC, MATCM, MAAC

-Dr (TCM) D'Alberto graduated with a Bachelor of Medicine from Beijing University of Traditional Chinese Medicine (TCM) in China after completing their five year, full time medical degree program.
+Dr (TCM) D'Alberto graduated with a Bachelor of Medicine from Beijing University of Traditional Chinese Medicine (TCM) in China, completing a full-time, five-year degree programme including six months of clinical internship at two of Beijing's largest hospitals.

 Friedman AP et al. Migraine and tension headaches: a clinical study of two thousand cases.
 Neurology 1954; 4: 773–88.